How to Use Dividends for Retirement Income

 When you own mutual funds that own dividend-paying stocks, the mutual fund will collect the dividends for you and pay them out to you according to their rules, usually either quarterly or monthly.

-How is the Money Paid to You?
+How Money Is Paid to You

 In some cases, the dividend will be sent to you in the form of a check, or you can link a bank account so it is deposited into your account in cash.
 In other cases, you may participate in a dividend reinvestment plan, in which case your dividend is used to buy more shares of stock.

 In the case of a mutual fund, the dividends can either be paid to you or reinvested; if reinvested they will buy more shares of the fund.